fekete965/boot.dev-blog-aggregator/README.md

 - **CLI-First**: Designed for automation and scripting
 - **Stateless Aggregation**: Feed scraping runs independently of user sessions

+## 🔮 Future Features

+The following features are planned for future releases:

+- 🔍 **Enhanced Browse Command**
+  - Add sorting options (by date, title, feed, etc.)
+  - Add filtering options (by feed, date range, keywords)
+  - Add pagination support for browsing large post collections

+- ⚡ **Performance Improvements**
+  - Add concurrency to the `agg` command to fetch multiple feeds simultaneously
+  - Enable more frequent feed fetching without blocking

+- 🔎 **Search Functionality**
+  - Add a `search` command with fuzzy search capabilities
+  - Search across post titles, descriptions, and content

+- ⭐ **Post Interaction**
+  - Add bookmarking functionality to save posts for later
+  - Add liking/favoriting posts for personal organization

+- 🖥️ **Terminal User Interface (TUI)**
+  - Interactive terminal interface for browsing posts
+  - Select and view posts in a more readable format
+  - Option to open posts in a browser directly from the TUI

+- 🌐 **HTTP API**
+  - RESTful API for remote access
+  - Authentication and authorization system
+  - Enable integration with other applications and services

+- 🔄 **Service Management**
+  - Background service manager to keep `agg` running continuously
+  - Automatic restart on crashes
+  - Health monitoring and logging

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.